idealista/postgresql_role/README.md

 # PostgreSQL Ansible role

-This Ansible role installs an PostgreSQL (10 to 16) server in a Debian (9, 10,11) environment.
+This Ansible role installs an PostgreSQL (10 to 16) in a Debian environment.
+It has been tested for the following Debian versions:

+* Bookworm
+* Bulleye
+* Buster

 - [Getting Started](#getting-started)
 	- [Prerequisities](#prerequisities)